maximilianosinopoli/maximilianosinopoli/README.md

   <p>As I'm a quite restless person I'm always researching and playing-around with new topics of interest.
 At the moment: Blockchain.
 I'm also a bit fan of outdoor sports so I'm always on something out there.. 🏄‍♂️ </p>
   <p>My tech stack 🚀

-* Frontend: HTML, CSS, Javascript, Sass
+* Frontend: HTML, CSS, Javascript, Axios, Sass
 * Frameworks: React, Next JS, Typescript
 * Deployment: Heroku, AWS, Docker, CI/CD
 * Backend: Node JS, Express